 Since a strong sense of Scottish freedom lies within those unexplored places of its wilds, there's no bird more fitting and symbolic of Scotland's pride, strength and desire for sovereignty than a sovereign of the air typically found throughout her mountains and isles.

 A King of the Sky

-Majestic in flight, the magnificent golden eagle, is one of our most prestigious birds of prey.
-Yet nowhere in Britain does it embody the spirit of wilderness more than when soaring above The Highlands, hunting in places few would dare to venture.
-Although not yet official, this spectacular two-metre wingspan aerial predator, is regarded by many as Scotland's national bird.
-Yet some conflict still exists with it taking grouse, resulting in its unlawful persecution, but thanks to a special project, golden eagle numbers in Southern Scotland have improved enough for them to reclaim their title and rightful place as kings of the sky.
+Majestic in flight, the magnificent golden eagle is one of our most prestigious birds of prey.
+Yet nowhere in Britain does it embody the spirit of wilderness more than when soaring the highlands and cliffs, hunting in places few would dare to venture.
+Although not yet official, this spectacular two-metre wingspan aerial predator is regarded by many as Scotland's national bird.
+Yet conflict still exists from it taking gamebirds and livestock, resulting in unlawful persecution.
+Still, thanks to a particular project, golden eagle numbers in Southern Scotland have improved enough to allow them to reclaim their title and rightful place as kings of the sky.